-Here greater provision of public goods to aid adaptation are likely to play a central role.
-The implications of climate change should be baked-into decisions on planning and investments made by the state.
 Consider public investments into infrastructure.
 Such investments will play a role in supporting the income growth that aids adaptation; at the same time, however, these assets are uniquely exposed to natural disasters, and especially if they are on the coast, to sea-level rise.
 Coastal areas have long been a boon for commerce but their susceptibility might make infrastructure investments here risky.
 This is due to the outright damage from disasters but also the long-term re-allocation of economic activity away from these areas.
-An analysis of Vietnam's infrastructure construction shows clear short-term benefits from coastal road construction, but these benefits vanish and become sub-optimal to roads built further in-land once future sea-level rise is factored in (Balboni, 2019).
+An analysis of Vietnam's infrastructure construction shows clear short-term benefits from coastal road construction, but these benefits vanish and become sub-optimal to roads built further in-land once future sea-level rise is factored in (Balboni 2019).
 72% higher welfare gains could have been achieved if construction deviated from the most inundation-prone areas.
 Similar considerations will come into play in the design of cities and of the infrastructure systems that support them.

-Response at the firm and sectoral levels are also likely to be critical.
-Spatial reallocation is likely be a key response to climate change, but we understand little about how flows of workers into cities and from agriculture into services and manufacturing can be encouraged in anticipation.
-As discussed in the IGC Cities Evidence paper, if migration is the result of climate change damage as opposed to the result of a welfare-improving choice, the benefits of proximity that cities give rise to may not be captured.
+Private responses at the firm and sectoral levels are also likely to be critical.
+Spatial reallocation is likely be a key response to climate change, but we understand little about how flows of workers into cities and from agriculture into services and manufacturing can be encouraged in anticipation of future changes.
+As discussed in the IGC Cities evidence paper, if migration is the result of climate change damage as opposed to the result of a welfare-improving choice, the benefits of proximity that cities give rise to may not be captured.
 Individual firms also need to adapt to the risks imposed by climate change.
 Despite evidence that firms are aware of climate change, conscious efforts to adapt appear minimal (Agrawala et al. 2011).
 Inertia to respond to risks is well-documented among both individuals and firms.
 Cognitive barriers affect our abilities to judge and act on complex, probabilistic decisions over adaptation (Grothmann & Patt, 2005).
 Information and other behavioural nudges may therefore help induce optimal decisions into adaptation.
 In this area public information campaigns and the promotion of climate resilient technologies are likely to play a central role.

-Households currently engaged in agriculture merit special attention as they are likely to be most affected by growing climate externalities imposed by growing energy consumption in the developing world.
-Here transfer schemes and financial and insurance instruments could play a significant role for adaptation.
-For the hundreds of millions of poor households who depend on agriculture as their main source of livelihood, sharp changes in the weather can be disastrous.
-Incomes plummet, resulting not only in short-term hardship but also potentially in death.
-Using detailed weather and mortality data spanning half a century in data, Burgess et al. (2017) find an increase in hot days raises mortality among rural, but not urban, poor.
+Burgess et al. (2017) is instructive and is an example of the type of research that can help.
+It documents that an increase in hot days raises mortality among rural, but not urban, poor.
 When heat strikes during the growing season, the poor who are engaged in agriculture suffer from reduced productivity and wages, which drives the witnessed increase in mortality.
 Importantly, the availability of local bank branches - a potentially life-saving source of credit - alleviates these impacts.
+For instance, financing can support private investments into more resilient crops or crop varieties that better resist changes in climate.
 There is an urgent need to think about how transfer schemes and financial and insurance instruments can be designed to help the most vulnerable households adapt to climate change.